squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 5.md

 ### Routers

 Routers are layer 3 devices that are more intelligent versions of bridges and are actual hardware instead of just software.
 Routes can provide port forwarding, firewalls, virtual LANs.
 They can also hold onto best network paths to traverse and forward packets.

+- Routers do not forward broadcasts by default
+- Routers can filter the network based on layer 3 information such as IP Addresses
+- Routers use logic addresses at layer 3 to understand the next hold
+- Routers can use access lists, created by an administrator, to control security on the types of packets that are allowed to enter or exit an interface
+- Routers provide Quality of Service (QoS) Services
+- Routers can provide layer 2 bridging functions if needed and can simultaneously route through the same interface.

+#### Types of packets

+- Route Update Packets - Tell the router information about their neighbors, and what they know about their neighbors for forwarding packets
+- Data Packets - information that is ideally intended for a host connected to the router's network

+#### Functions

+- Packet switching
+- Packet filtering
+- Internet communication
+- Path Selection

 ###  Firewall